What are LTDLE factors?

 Reviewing and updating the LTDLE factors

-In 2015, all Basin Governments committed to reviewing the methodology and the assumptions used to develop the first set of factors in response to concerns that the methodology used was not as accurate as it could be and not consistent across the Basin.
+In 2015, all Basin Governments committed to reviewing the methodology and the assumptions used to develop the first set of factors.
+This was in response to concerns that the methodology used was not as accurate as it could be and not consistent across the Basin.

 Victoria worked with the MDBA to review and update the Victorian LTDLE factors and developed revised factors using the best available models and data.
 This work ensures the LTDLE factors give the best representation of water recovered in Victoria under the Basin Plan.